Cookbook¶

 The BEL Framework adds family members to protein families and complex components to named complexes during network compilation.

-• <>
+- <>

-• <>
+- <>

-Protein Family
+Protein Family¶

-In this example, members of a protein family are assigned using the <<hasMember>> and <<hasMembers>> relationships.
+In this example, members of a protein family are assigned using the <<hasMember>>

-The hasMembers relationship is used to assign a list of protein abundances as members of a protein family.
-This relationship is a syntactic convenience that is equivalent to the set of two statements using the hasMember relationship.
+relationship.
 These statements designate the protein abundances of MAPK8 and MAPK9 as members of the JNK MAPK protein family.
 The term representing the JNK family is a protein abundance based on the name MAPK JNK Family in the Selventa Protein Families namespace. p(SFAM:"MAPK JNK Family") hasMembers list(p(HGNC:MAPK8), p(HGNC:MAPK9))

-The hasMember relationship is used to assign individual protein abundances to a protein family. p(SFAM:"MAPK JNK Family") hasMember p(HGNC:MAPK8) p(SFAM:"MAPK JNK Family") hasMember p(HGNC:MAPK9)
+relationship is used to assign individual protein abundances to a protein family. p(SFAM:"MAPK JNK Family") hasMember p(HGNC:MAPK8) p(SFAM:"MAPK JNK Family") hasMember p(HGNC:MAPK9)

-Complex Component
+Complex Component¶

 In this example components are assigned to a named protein complex using the <> and <> relationships.

-The hasComponents relationship is similar to the hasMembers relationship and is used to assign a list of abundances as components of a complex.These statements designate the protein abundances of RAD9A, RAD1, and HUS1 as components of the complex abundance of the checkpoint clamp complex.
+relationship and is used to assign a list of abundances as components of a complex.These statements designate the protein abundances of RAD9A, RAD1, and HUS1 as components of the complex abundance of the checkpoint clamp complex.

 complex(GOCC:"checkpoint clamp complex") hasComponents list(p(HGNC:RAD9A), p(HGNC:RAD1), p(HGNC:HUS1))

-The hasComponent relationship is used to assign individual abundances to a named protein complex.
+relationship is used to assign individual abundances to a named protein complex.

 complex(GOCC:"checkpoint clamp complex") hasComponent p(HGNC:RAD9A)